christopherdonofrio/TravelNow.io/README.md

 A web based application that takes a users origin location, destination location, departure date, return date, and budget to estimate the price of a vacation to the destination.

+####Tips for avoiding errors
+I am using free API subscriptions, so there are request limits that may prevent results from appearing.
+The maximum usage of the website is 10 times per hour
+When answering the form, try to choose known cities in populated countries, smaller ones don't always have the necessary data In the autofill section of the form, leave the location as is (don't alter the auto-filled text) I haven't optimized the site for mobile devices, so it looks better on a computer

 ##### helpers.py